marcblank/nina.plugin.manifests/README.md

 5. Wait for the pull Request to be reviewed and merged

 # Develop a plugin
-For more details on how to develop a plugin, there is a separate repository containing a basic template and guidelines to follow.
+For more details on how to develop a plugin, there is a separate repository containing a basic template using a visual studio extension and guidelines to follow.
 The repository can be found [here](https://bitbucket.org/Isbeorn/nina.plugin.template)

 # Fork the repository